dunklesToast/DockerKit/README.md

 - NodeJS & npm / yarn

+### Use with Docker
+You can now pull this image from [Docker Hub](https://hub.docker.com/r/dunklestoast/dockerkit) and run it via Docker.
+Make sure to set `net=host`.
+Otherwise the devices won't be announced correctly.

 ### Configuration
 A very basic configuration is located in the config.example.json in the Repositories root-directory.